Fine Shit: Critical reception

 Billboard called "Fine Shit" the eighth best song on Music, with Angel Diaz commenting "First of all, we got Playboi Carti over a Cash Cobain beat before GTA 6.
 Second of all, I'm a fan of R&B Carti.
 However, the line about canceling one of his shows to enjoy a movie stuck out to me.
 Imagine running into Carti at like a David Lynch retrospective at Lincoln Center or some s—t like that.
 Might run into King Vamp at the New Beverly for the Bram Stoker's Dracula showing."
 Pitchfork's Alphonse Pierre gave a negative review of the song, writing that "even though the beat is pretty", "the misogyny baked into controlling lyrics like, 'My bitch so bad, she can't even go outside / My bitch so bad, she can't even post online' is amplified when you've been arrested for allegedly choking your girlfriend."
-Craig Jenkins of Vulture called the song "deceptively saccharine" and regarded the "The money gon' talk" line as one of the two "exceedingly strange noises" that Carti makes on the album, comparing it to a "lech yelling at the TV as the lead in a rom-com begins to trust a love interest."
+Craig Jenkins of Vulture called the song "deceptively saccharine" and regarded the line "The money gon' talk" as one of the two "exceedingly strange noises" that Carti makes on the album, comparing it to a "lech yelling at the TV as the lead in a rom-com begins to trust a love interest."